HailToTheSnail/Pokemon-Campaign-Notes/content/Sessions - GM/Session 1.md

 	- Race: Indaloan
 	- Job: Pokémon Researcher
 	- Affection: Neutral (Al and Mimi) and Low (Kurisu)
-	- Voice and Inflection: Confident and
+	- Voice and Inflection: Obnoxious and arrogant to those he sees beneath them but subservient to those above him.
+Nasally voice.
 	- Dialogue Lines:
 		- Dialogue 1: Will largely ignore the players until they are about to leave and will then introduce himself as Researcher Orden and explain that he will be the liaison between the party and Professor Stephen

-## Planned Encounters:
+## Planned Encounters

-### Professor Stephen Battle:
+### Professor Stephen Battle

 | Beldum - Male | Type: Steel/Psychic | Ability: Clear Body | Moves:             | Held Items:                                                             |
 | ------------- | ------------------- | ------------------- | ------------------ | ----------------------------------------------------------------------- |
 | Lv: 2         | Fly Speed: 25ft     | Insight +3          | Take Down (Normal) | Vulnerabilities: Dark, Fire, Ghost, Ground                              |